 Understanding the difference between objectives and goals, as well as creating them, is one thing; monitoring your progress toward them is another.
-To make the last choice go more smoothly, we strongly advise using dedicated tools that can streamline the entire cycle from beginning (by putting out aims and targets) to end (observing their finish).
-An excellent example of such a tool is Goals by KeepSolid.

 Planning improves task presentation and outcome while also influencing worker retention.
 Employees are usually required to remain with their employer if they think their superiors are supporting them with obligations.
 This makes people feel more connected to their jobs, and when people feel connected, they are 87 per cent less likely to leave their jobs.

 Involving workers in project planning enables them to contribute their ideas and knowledge rather than merely telling them what they must do.
 This enables better execution and helps employees feel like valued members of the organization.

 The reason why project planning is important extends well beyond the scope of the project itself.
 It has a direct influence on how people feel about their employment – and whether they decide to resign or stay.

 By any stretch of the imagination, having a project plan is important because it puts you in a better position than not having one.
 Working more efficiently is the focus of savvy project leaders.
 By recognizing the need for planning from the start, you may make it easier (for both yourself and your team) to meet your objectives while avoiding tension and excessive increase of work later on.